Investment Payback Periods in Antalya: Comparison of All Districts (2025–2026)

 Avg. m² Rent | ~180 TL/m² |

-Elmalı is the rent-growth champion of 2025.
-Lifestyle preferences shifting toward inland areas and the search for alternative living have significantly increased demand in this district.
-The combination of a relatively low price base and rapid rent growth places Elmalı in the category of districts where "early entry is rewarded."
+Elmalı is the rental growth champion of 2025.
+Lifestyle preferences shifting towards inland areas and the search for alternative living have significantly increased the demand for this district.
+The combination of a relatively low price base and rapid rental growth puts Elmalı into the category of a district where "early entry is rewarded."

 📍 Muratpaşa (Center)